capital-G/supercollider-wiki/Installing-SuperCollider-from-source-on-Ubuntu.md

     sudo make install

 ### Checking the installation worked
+First, fire up JACK, using qjackctl or your choice of tool.

-First, open the SuperCollider IDE by searching for and running 'SuperCollider IDE'.
+Secondly, open the SuperCollider IDE by searching for and running 'SuperCollider IDE'.
 The IDE should open and give you three main panes:
 * a large blank text window
 * a help window
 * a post window containing text about how the startup process went.

-Secondly, boot the server using the command in the Language menu, or <kbd>Ctrl</kbd>+<kbd>B</kbd>.
+Thirdly, boot the server using the command in the Language menu, or <kbd>Ctrl</kbd>+<kbd>B</kbd>.

-Thirdly, enter the following into the blank text window:
+And finally, enter the following into the blank text window:

     {SinOsc.ar}.play